Creative Director Resume: Examples and Tips

 See Why My Perfect Resume is a 5-Star Resume Builder

-To create a resume that reflects your creative sense as well as your technical abilities, use these professionally-designed templates.
+To create a resume that reflects your creative sense as well as your technical abilities, use these professionally-designed templates in our resume builder.

 This dual-column design layout gives each section of your resume plenty of room to breathe.
 The use of bold color in the top header also makes your resume stand out from standard black-and-white submissions.